katallaxie/katallaxie.dev/.vscode/daisyui.md

 5. Ideally only daisyUI color names should be used for colors so the colors can change automatically based on the theme
 6. If a Tailwind CSS color name (like `red-500`) is used, it will be same red color on all themes
 7. If a daisyUI color name (like `primary`) is used, it will change color based on the theme
-8. Using Tailwind CSS color names for text colors should be avoided because Tailwind CSS color `text-gray-800` on `bg-base-100` would be unreadable on a dark theme - because on dark theme, `bg-base-100` is a dark color
+8. Using Tailwind CSS color names for text colors should be avoided because Tailwind CSS color `text-neutral` on `bg-base-100` would be unreadable on a dark theme - because on dark theme, `bg-base-100` is a dark color
 9. `*-content` colors should have a good contrast compared to their associated colors
 10. suggestion - when designing a page use `base-*` colors for majority of the page. use `primary` color for important elements